Developing a Robust Funding Strategy

 A national association of grantmakers who invest in education initiatives in all 50 states.

-Your local united way can help connect other agencies and/or initiatives within communities.
+An organization with local chapters that can help connect you with other agencies and/or initaitves within your community.

 State Allotments